emqx/eip/active/0026-message-validation.md

     description = ""
     enable = true # or 'false'
     type = validation
-    description = "drop message if it is not compabitble with my avro schema or if payload.value is less tha 0" topics = "t/#" # or topics = ["t/1", "t/2"] strategy = any_pass # or all_pass
+    description = "drop message if it is not compabitble with my avro schema or if payload.value is less than 0" topics = "t/#" # or topics = ["t/1", "t/2"] strategy = any_pass # or all_pass
-    failure_action = disconnect # (disconnect also implies 'dorp') or 'drop' to only drop the message log_failure_at = none # debug, notice, info, warning, error checks = [
+    failure_action = disconnect # (disconnect also implies 'drop') or 'drop' to only drop the message log_failure_at = none # debug, notice, info, warning, error checks = [
         {